saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/appium-flutter-integration-driver.md

 - Familiarity with creating, signing and building [Flutter apps](https://docs.flutter.dev/).
 - Familiarity writing and running [Appium tests](/mobile-apps/automated-testing/appium/).

-## Use Saucelabs `My Demo App Flutter`
+## Use Sauce Labs `My Demo App Flutter`

-*My Demo App Flutter* is a mobile application developed using Flutter based on [Flutter Counter example application](https://github.com/felangel/bloc/tree/master/examples/flutter_counter).
+[*My Demo App Flutter*](https://github.com/saucelabs/my-demo-app-flutter) is a mobile application developed using Flutter based on [Flutter Counter example application](https://github.com/felangel/bloc/tree/master/examples/flutter_counter).
 Modified by the Sauce Labs team, this app is designed to demonstrate the robust capabilities of Sauce Labs' mobile devices cloud, with a particular focus on our integration with the [Appium Flutter Integration Driver](https://github.com/AppiumTestDistribution/appium-flutter-integration-driver).